iotaledger/iota.js/README.md

 Client library for IOTA chrysalis network, implemeted in TypeScript to strongly type the objects sent and received from the API.

-Also includes High Level operations and MQTT support.
+Also includes High Level operations and MQTT support via a package.

 Runs in both NodeJS and Browser environments.